siddastic/github_contributions_flutter/README.md

 ## Demo App

-You can download the demo app from [here](https://github.com/siddastic/github_contributions_flutter/releases/tag/release).
+You can download the demo apk from [here](https://github.com/siddastic/github_contributions_flutter/releases/tag/release).